Python-PyQt/PyQt5-Docs/docs/installation.rst

     This specifies the 3-part version number of the Qt installation that the wheel was built against.
-If it is not specified then it will be extracted from the name of the wheel file.
+If it is not specified then it will be extracted from the build tag of the wheel file.

 .. cmdoption:: --verbose